microsoft/RD-Agent/docs/research/benchmark.rst

 Introduction
 =============

-Benchmarking the capabilities of the R&D is a very important research problem of the research area.

-Currently we are continuously exploring how to benchmark them.

-The current benchmarks are listed in this page
+Benchmarking the capabilities of R&D is a crucial research problem in this area.
+We are continuously exploring methods to benchmark these capabilities.
+The current benchmarks are listed on this page.

 Development Capability Benchmarking
 ===================================

-Benchmark is used to evaluate the effectiveness of factors with fixed data.
+Benchmarking is used to evaluate the effectiveness of factors with fixed data.
 It mainly includes the following steps:

 1. :ref:`read and prepare the eval_data <data>`